 2 they won’t deform your dog’s feet

-1 you can learn from the wear of the nails how your dog is walking in order to intercept possible injuries
+1 you can learn from the wear of the nails how your dog is walking to intercept possible injuries